stacks-network/rendezvous/docs/chapter_7.md

 )
 ```

 **Next, add discard logic to the borrow test.** A test is discarded when it returns `(ok false)`.
-We'll wrap the core test logic in a conditional that checks for invalid preconditions (the three cases listed above) and returns `(ok false)` to discard those cases:
+Wrap the core test logic in a conditional that checks for invalid preconditions (the three cases listed above) and returns `(ok false)` to discard those cases:

 ```clarity
 ;; Property: Borrowing should always update the loan amount correctly.